onlymattjohnson/vote-by-mail-cook-county/README.md

 ## How do I return my ballot?

+### Returning your ballot in the City of Chicago
+If you are a Chicago resident, your signed and sealed ballot may be returned
+* through USPS or a licensed courier
+* by personal delivery to Election Board at 69 W. Washington, Sixth Floor
+* at any secured **drop box** location which will be available at all City of Chicago early voting sites

+### Returning your ballot in Suburban Cook County
+If you are a Suburban Cook County reisdent, your signed and sealed ballot may be returned
+* through USPS or a licensed courier

 ## Are there any postage fees associated with returning my ballot?

 ## When do I need to return my ballot by?